 The plumbing setup for a house in Minneapolis is drastically different than one for a home in Las Vegas.
 During the plumbing inspection, have your inspector evaluate the material and types of pipes installed in the home you are considering purchasing.
 Ask if the pipes are galvanized, copper, lead blends, or another unique type of piping.
 Each piping material has its vulnerabilities and outstanding issues.
 Knowing what types of pipes a home has can help you foresee potential problems.

 Open the taps in the home to make sure you don’t hear a hammering noise as the water is traveling through the pipes.
 This banging noise happens due to the pressure created when water stops suddenly or changes direction because a valve has opened or closed too quickly.
 These pressure issues can create serious problems, ranging from noise to pipe collapse.
-Our plumbing professionals at Sierra Air Conditioning & Heating can help you assess the cause of the water hammer and suggest ways to remedy the issue.
+Our plumbing professionals at Sierra Air Conditioning & Plumbing can help you assess the cause of the water hammer and suggest ways to remedy the issue.

 Grass Growing a Little Too Well